ianfleeton/zmey/api_doc/endpoints/admin/pages/POST_create.md

 ### Response

-A status of 422 Unprocessable Entity will be returned if the product cannot be created.
+A status of 422 Unprocessable Entity will be returned if the page cannot be created.

 ```json